MostafaHusseinAli20/real_time_sales_analytics_system/README.md

 * No heavy third-party frameworks were used.
 * System is extensible for real AI integration or full dashboard upgrade.
 * Recommendations module can be swapped to use OpenAI API easily.

----

-## 🙌 Thanks

-This project was built as part of a technical interview challenge to showcase backend + real-time + smart logic integration with a simple UI.